keremyurekli/Minecraft-Server-GUI/README.md

 ## **Features:**
   >Customizable ram amount, port, javapath and more
   >Portforwarding option (via [ngrok](https://ngrok.com/), [java-ngrok](https://github.com/alexdlaird/java-ngrok))
-  >Server information (only works while portforwarding is enabled)
+  >View server information (only works while portforwarding is enabled)

 ## **Usage:**
 When you start the application you will see a file chooser.
 Locate and choose jar file of your server.